 Leil Lowndes, How to Talk to Anyone

 Focus first on helping others.
 How can others benefit from your work?
 When I started the Uncanny Creativity podcast and this blog, it was really because I often read articles and take notes.
-I started thinking that others can benefit from what I find.
+I started thinking that others can benefit from what I found.
 Working as a designer over the years, I’ve discovered that coworkers often haven’t found the information that I have.
 Every creative struggles to find and create ideas.
 This helps when we feel as if I’m the only one who worries about my creative abilities.
 Showing that to others has been a drive that keeps my content focused on the readers.

 How to Start With Your Existing Network